menix-os/menix/README.md

 # menix
-A minimal and expandable Unix-like operating system.
+A minimal and expandable Unix-like kernel.

 menix uses a monolithic architecture for many aspects, but can load drivers at runtime via dynamic linking.